 COMMUNITY CONVERSATION FORMAT DATE/DATE RANGE CONDUCTED POPULATION NUMBER COMPLETED HOW PARTICIPANTS WERE IDENTIFIED OR SURVEYS DISSEMINATED Focus Group 1/15/2025 2/12/2025 Youth 8 Four groups of high school age youth (40 total) and four groups of middle school age youth (40 total) were recruited from four school districts.
 The afterschool program staff and other youth serving organizations shared the focus group opportunity with youth and they were able to volunteer to participate with parent permission.
 Focus groups took place at schools at the end of the school day.
-KEY THEMES General more time for the Not learning about wellness/money Perceived Norms Perceived Norms Perceived Norms Perceive majoritipeers were using Reasons for Using Substate Marijuana: Over avoid the feeling Vaping: High sch stress/anxiety/c Alcohol: Most cate Community Rewards for Know few of or their family.
-Mot Rules/Consequences for Most said their a rule about not after marijuana Several noted fr Few felt they we and they have lot Felt more likely hings like recess, bu out skills/topics the management, resu ty of their peers ar g alcohol, vaping ar ances rwhelmingly, partic gs of stress and an nool age participan depression.
-Middle ommon reasons the Prosocial Involven none of their neigh ost often those adul Substance Use parents have rules drinking and drivir use. iend's parents who ould be caught by the toget caught using ts most commonly noted that peers who use regularly do so to manage e school age participants said peers vape to feel cooler like older kids . ought peers drink was to have fun with friends and fit in
+KEY THEMES General more time for the Not learning about wellness/money Perceived Norms Perceived Norms Perceived Norms Perceive majoritipeers were using Reasons for Using Substate Marijuana: Over avoid the feeling Vaping: High sch stress/anxiety/c Alcohol: Most consequences for Know few of or their family.
+Mot Rules/Consequences for Most said their a rule about not after marijuana Several noted fri Few felt they we and they have lot.
+Felt more likely for the stress of the stress hings like recess, bu out skills/topics the management, resu- ty of their peers ar g alcohol, vaping ar inces rwhelmingly, partic gs of stress and an hool age participant depression.
+Middle ommon reasons the Prosocial Involven none of their neigh ost often those adul Substance Use parents have rules drinking and drivin use. iend's parents who ould be caught by to the of time when the to get caught using ts most commonly noted that peers who use regularly do so to manage e school age participants said peers vape to feel cooler like older kids . ought peers drink was to have fun with friends and fit in

-KEY THEMES Resources/ Substance use among youth is priority for school but not community - Most did not believe the community c Readiness about youth using substances or some didn't know if other adults in community thought it was an important issue.
-However, they felt like the school makes it a high priority (have programs talking about dangers of substance use teachers express concerns about use and warn of risks, rules about substance use are enforced, have vape detectors).
+KEY THEMES Resources/ / Substance use among youth is priority for school but not community - Most did not believe the community cared Readiness about youth using substances or some didn't know if other adults in community thought it was an important is However, they felt like the school makes it a high priority (have programs talking about dangers of substance use, teachers express concerns about use and warn of risks, rules about substance use are enforced, have vape detectors).